riverluara/love-peace/doc/DesignDoc.md

 ### Purpose
 > Provide a very brief statement about the project and the most important user group and user goals.
 Statement:
-           To improve programming as well as creative thinking
+           To improve programming as well as creative thinking;

-           To understand how to mix different elements to create a good game
+           To understand how to mix different elements to create a good game;

-           To develop teamplay and coordination skills
+           To develop teamplay and coordination skills;

 User group:
             Teenagers and Young Adults